Fatal Car Crashes and Wrongful Death

 Deaths that are caused by the negligence of another person can occur in many ways.
 Often a motor vehicle is involved, and the deceased person may be a passenger, pedestrian, bicyclist, or the driver in another vehicle.

 Wrongful deaths can also be the result of poor medical care, dangerous or defective products, construction accidents, and many other situations.
 To recover for the death of another you must be in a close emotional and/or family relationship with the deceased.
-The death must have been caused by the negligent or intentional action of another person or entity.
+The death must have been caused by the negligent or intentional acts of another person or entity.
 (Sometimes the responsible party is “strictly liable” for causing the death even if there has been no negligence) Sometimes these issues can be difficult to figure out; particularly during the grieving stages after such a loss.

 VanDerGinst Law has advocated for the families of wrongful death victims for over 30 years.
 If your loved one died as a result of the negligence of someone else, we would be honored to help.
 The consultation is free and there is never a fee unless we win, contact VanDerGinst Law, P.C. at 800-960-8529.
 The law is tough and being injured is tougher.
 We’ll make it easier for you.